Examples of implementing Monk Entities using the new TypeScript-based approach with MonkEC compiler.

 - Location:

-- Features: Project, cluster, and user management
+src/neon/ - Features: Project, branch, compute, and role management

 - Documentation: See